TULIP: Transformer for Upsampling of LiDAR Point Clouds: Experiments

 \PAR{Patch size:} In Tab.~\ref{Tab4:ablation} Baseline and Model 1-2, we compare the upsampling results with different patch sizes.
 We observe that the smaller patch ($2 \times 2$) outperforms the larger one ($4 \times 4$) while the proposed row patch ($1\times4$) can further refine the network performance significantly.
 In particular, the row patch improves $32.6\%$ in MAE, $12.8\%$ in IoU, and $28.3\%$ in CD, compared to a $4 \times 4$ patch.
 As visualized in Fig.~\ref{fig:exp_patch_size}, the row patch better preserves sharpness around edges and corners compared to the larger patch sizes.

 \PAR{Window geometry:} To verify the effectiveness of modifying window geometry for range images, we conduct experiments with square and rectangular windows (Tab.~\ref{Tab4:ablation} Model 2-3.
-Based on the quantitative results, we can observe the following: reconstruction quality produced by local attention within large square windows is inferior to the rectangular window with respect to both 2D and 3D evaluation metrics, while they result in the same computational complexity.
+Based on the quantitative results, we can observe the following: reconstruction quality produced by local attention within large square windows is inferior to the rectangular window concerning both 2D and 3D evaluation metrics, while they result in the same computational complexity.
 The underlying reason for this performance difference lies in the perceptive field of the windows.
 A wider window is more likely to include discontinuities between objects at different scales.
 Accordingly, the network performs better at separating objects from each other, which can visually be validated by clearer surface boundaries in Fig.~\ref{fig:exp_window_size}.

-\PAR{Additional Modifications and Postprocessing:} We additionally apply Circular Padding (CP), Patch Unmerging (PU), and Pixel Shuffle (PS) layer in Model 4.
-Due to space restrictions and a smaller impact on the performance, we evaluate them together.
-For \coolname{}, we also apply Monte Carlo dropout~\cite{gal2016dropout} as a post-processing step, which helps to further reduce ghost points in between objects, which is reflected by the enhancement in IoU.
-For \coolname{}-L, we increase the model capacity, using four Swin-Transformer layers instead of three in both encoder and decoder, which demonstrates further performance boost on all metrics.
+\PAR{Further Adaptation and Refinement:} Circular Padding (CP) helps maintain continuity and consistency at the edges of the panoramic images, but it has minor contributions to other areas.
+Patch Unmerging (PU), and Pixel Shuffle (PS) aim at upscaling the spatial resolution with rearrangement, avoiding information loss and parameter increase led by using additional de-convolutional layers.
+Although they are designed to improve efficiency rather than efficacy of the model, tested with those components (Model 4), a slight improvement in upsampling is still observable.
+Monte Carlo Dropout~\cite{gal2016dropout}, as a post-processing step, helps to further reduce ghost points in between objects and we present more details in the Appendix.
+For \coolname{}-L, we increase the model capacity, using four Swin-Transformer layers instead of three in both encoder and decoder, which demonstrates an additional performance boost on all metrics.

-\PAR{Inference Time:} We evaluate the inference time on the KITTI dataset~\cite{geiger2012KITTI}.
-A single forward pass for \coolname{}-L takes 1.33s.
-For the Monte-Carlo Dropout we run the separate forward passes in a batch and calculate the filtered result, which increases the effective inference time of \coolname{}-L to 1.61s.
-This is slower than ILN~\cite{kwon2022implicit} (1.14s) and LIDAR-SR~\cite{shan2020simulation} (1.16s) and comparable to Swin-IR~\cite{liang2021swinir} (1.63s).